NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Water Heater: Uses Desuperheater**

-Requires that the dwelling unit has a air-to-air, mini-split, or ground-to-air heat pump or a central air conditioner or mini-split air conditioner.
+Requires that the dwelling unit has a air-to-air, mini-split, ground-to-air, or ground-to-water heat pump or a central air conditioner or mini-split air conditioner.
 If not provided, assumes no desuperheater.

 - **Name:** ``water_heater_uses_desuperheater``
 - **Type:** ``Boolean``